julienkay/com.doji.genesis/readme.md

 Experimental package that auto-generates depth textures for skyboxes created with [Skybox Lab](https://skybox.blockadelabs.com/).

 ## Disclaimer
 As of right now, this project's main purpose is experimentation.
-Feel free to try it out, but expect things to break.
+Feel free to give it a go with your own imaginations (but expect things to break).

-I have a feeling that the approach produces more impressive results for outdoor scenes.
+The image-based rendering techniques used here do not do any sophisticated inpainting techniques.
+The depth estimation still has a lot of limitations and artifacts (outlined below).
+How well it performs also depends highly on the content (e.g. indoor vs outdoor scenes).
+Especially when generating highly non-realistic images, depth estimation can fail badly.

-There are also some non-realistic images where depth estimation can fail badly.
+The motivation here in some way is to see how far you can push current 2D-based Image generation models for building 3D worlds and prototype workflows for the inevitable future of AI-assisted game development.

 You're welcome to provide feedback here on GitHub, [Twitter](https://twitter.com/julien_kaye), or join the discussion on the [Blockade Labs Discord](https://discord.gg/kqKB3X4TJz)